-Only effective if Overworld Tile Swap is enabled.
+Only effective if Overworld Tile Flip is enabled.
 Enabling Polar preserves the original/vanilla connections even when tiles are swapped/mixed.
 This results in a completely vanilla overworld, except that some tiles will transform Link to a Bunny (as per Mixed swapping some tiles to the other world).
 This offers an interesting twist on Mixed where you have a pre-conditioned knowledge of the terrain you will encounter, but not necessarily be able to do what you need to do there.
-(See Overworld Tile Swap for more details.)
+(See Overworld Tile Flip for more details.)

 Every transition independently is a candidate to be chosen as a cross-world connection; however, only 9 transitions become crossed (in each world).
 This option abides by the Overworld Keep Similar option and will guarantee same effect on all edges in a similar edge group if enabled.
 If a similar edge group is chosen from the pool of candidates, it only counts as one portal, not multiple.

 Note: Only parallel connections (a connection that also exists in the opposite world) are considered for cross-world connections, which means that the same connection in the opposite world will also connect cross-world.